Wangbiao2/R1-Track/README.md

 # R1-Track
 - This Is A Simple Single Object Tracking Repo Based on Qwen2.5-VL MLLM with SFT and ‌RFT.
 - Visual (Single) Object Tracking aims to continuously localize and estimate the scale of a target in subsequent video frames, given only its initial state in the first frame.
-This task can be simplified to template matching between image pairs, with traditional trackers predominantly employing explicit classification-regression modeling through correlation filters, Siamese networks, and Vision Transformers (ViT).
-Leveraging advancements in Multi-Modal Large Language Models (MLLMs) such as Qwen2.5-VL and their robust grounding capabilities, we explore adopting MLLMs for end-to-end tracking tasks, eliminating the need for fragmented subtask modeling (e.g., classification, regression).
+This task can be simplified to template matching between image pairs, with traditional trackers predominantly employing explicit classification-regression modeling through Correlation Filters, Siamese networks, and Vision Transformers (ViT).
+Leveraging advancements in Multi-Modal Large Language Models (MLLMs) such as Qwen2.5-VL and their robust grounding capabilities, we explore adopting MLLMs for end-to-end tracking tasks, eliminating the need for fragmented subtask modeling.
 - The checkpoints, training pipeline, inference scripts and data will be available before April 30, 2025.